wallarm/fast-example-rails/README.md

 # README

-This is example of integration Wallarm FAST with the simple ruby on rails application using rspec, capybara and selenium.
+This is an example of integration Wallarm FAST with the simple Ruby on Rails application using RSpec, Capybara and Selenium.

-Read more about Wallarm FAST: https://wallarm.com/products/fast
+Learn more about Wallarm FAST: https://wallarm.com/products/fast

 ## How to run tests